-Risingholme Community Centre employs a range of people with great skills to tutor our courses.
-We are looking for talented, empathetic and inspirational tutors to deliver courses for adults.
+Risingholme Learning employs a range of people with great skills to tutor our courses.
+We are looking for talented, empathetic, inspirational and knowledgeable tutors to deliver courses for adults.

 The following information will help to familiarise you with our processes for setting up courses in our programme.